A music teacher helps students understand and develop musical skills, such as reading notes and scales, playing musical instruments, and music theory.

 Musical Knowledge

 To become a music teacher, you should have a strong foundation in music.
-This includes how to read music, how to sing, knowledge of music genres and history, etc. You should also be able to play at least one musical instrument and have a passion for music.
+This includes how to read music, sing, knowledge of music genres and history, etc. You should also be able to play at least one musical instrument and have a passion for music.

 Creativity